Table of Contents

 The trail for the Porcelain Basin starts at the Museum.
 The entire basin laid out before you as you exit the museum.
 The basin appears otherworldly as you look over this desolate landscape surrounded by green forest.
 The Porcelain Basin derives its name from white mineral springs, which result from siliceous sinter mineral deposits.
 Taking the main trail is a 1-mile loop.
 On the boardwalk, you will spot small geysers, hot springs, and vents, many unnamed as they develop and change.
 The geysers we visited had names such as Constant Geyser, Whirligig Geyser, and Pinwheel Geyser before looping back toward Museum and Ledge Geyser.

-Notable Geysers Along the Porcelain Trail in Norris Geyser Basin
+Must-See Geysers on the Porcelain Trail in Yellowstone

 - Ledge Geyser- if you are lucky, you will see the eruption of water 125 feet into the air.
 It produces a constant flow of erupting water from its rust-colored vent.